320 Adelaide Street Repositioning, Brisbane

 320 Adelaide Street

-Buildcorp was initially engaged in an Early Contractor Involvement (ECI) phase to assess and mitigate potential risks and assist with design.
+To commence the project, the Buildcorp team was initially engaged in an Early Contractor Involvement (ECI) phase to assess and mitigate potential risks and assist with design.
 The primary focus of the design is replacing the façade, renovating the lobby, replacing the original copper roof and major base building services upgrades including MSB and fire services.

-Another significant challenge involved determining the safest method for removing the existing Futuretec cladding.
-The design team conducted on-site testing, investigations, and product trials to assess demolition techniques and ensure safe removal.
-Ultimately, it was determined that a stationary and enclosed space would best contain the cladding during removal, preventing the miniscule polystyrene debris from being released into the environment.
+Another significant challenge involved determining the safest method for removing the existing cladding.
+The design team conducted on-site testing, investigations and product trials to assess demolition techniques and ensure safe removal.
+Ultimately, it was determined that a stationary and enclosed space would be used to contain the cladding during removal, preventing the miniscule polystyrene debris from being released into the environment.

 Send us a message below and one of our team members will be in touch.